History Of Odissi Dance Form

 Developments within Odisha

-‘Day by day, the Odiya drama became famous as Odissi dance.’[18]
+‘Day by day, the Odiya drama became famous as Odissi dance.’[18] —Pankaj Charan Das

 The rising consciousness around Odia identity reflected in the popularity and success of Odia theatre companies, especially in the period 1930–50s.
 Theatre companies based in Puri and Cuttack worked with traditional forms like Ras-Lila, and produced the work of contemporary Odia playwrights.
 Dance performances were presented as the opening act or in between acts in the theatre.
 Odissi dance as it exists today owes much to this theatre movement.
 Gurus who are now known as the architects of Odissi dance got their early training working with these theatres.
 For instance, Kelucharan Mohapatra trained in Mohan Sundar Dev Goswami’s Ras-Lila troupe, both Pankaj Charan Das and Deba Prasad Das worked at the New Theatre, and Mayadhar Raut trained at Orissa Theatre.
 At different times, all four of them worked at Annapurna Theatre in Cuttack.[19]
 One of the first performances of Odissi dance on stage was presented by Laxmipriya, choreographed in the mahari style by Pankaj Charan Das, with Kelucharan Mohapatra accompanying as percussionist, for the opening of Ashwini Kumar Ghose’s play Abhisheka in 1946.[20]
+In these theatres, the artists were exposed to dance styles from outside Odisha.
+For instance, Dayal Sharan taught Uday Shankar’s creative dance to Deba Prasad Das, Kelucharan Mohapatra and Mayadhar Raut.
+The theatre companies were also a meeting ground for artists and the intelligentsia leading the movement for the recognition of linguistic and political autonomy and Odia cultural identity.
+Among the latter was Kalicharan Patnaik, a poet and writer who became a leading voice in the movement for Odissi’s classical status.

 In 1952, Babulal Doshi, a businessman, started the Kala Vikash Kendra (KVK), the first centre for research, development and teaching of Odissi dance, in Cuttack.
 By the late 1950s, artists started presenting programmes demonstrating ‘classical’ Odissi in Odisha and outside.
 Other institutions were established much later, like the government-run Utkal Sangeet Mahavidyalaya in 1964 and Odissi Research Centre (later renamed Guru Kelucharan Mohapatra Odissi Research Centre) in 1986, as well as private schools founded by individual gurus.